What are the risk factors for rhabdomyosarcoma?

-RMS is most common in children younger than 10, but it can also occur in teens and adults.
+RMS is most common in children younger than 10, but it can also develop in teens and adults.
 It is slightly more common in boys than in girls.

-Some people inherit a tendency to develop certain types of cancer.
-The DNA we inherit from our parents may have certain changes that account for this tendency.
+Some people have a tendency to develop certain types of cancer because they have inherited changes in their DNA from their parents.
 Some rare inherited conditions increase the risk of RMS (and usually some other tumors as well).

 - Members of families with Li-Fraumeni syndrome are more likely to develop sarcomas (including RMS), breast cancer, leukemia, and some other cancers.

 - Children with Beckwith-Wiedemann syndrome have a high risk of developing Wilms tumor, a type of kidney cancer, but they are also more likely to develop RMS and some other types of childhood cancer.

 - Neurofibromatosis type 1, also known as von Recklinghausen disease, usually causes multiple nerve tumors (especially in nerves of the skin), but it also increases the risk of RMS.

 - Costello syndrome is a very rare congenital abnormality.
 Children with this syndrome have high birth weights but then fail to grow well and are short.
 They also tend to have a large head.
 They are prone to develop RMS as well as other tumors.

 - Noonan syndrome is a condition in which children are short, have heart defects, and are slower than typical children in developing physical skills and learning things.
 They are also at higher risk for RMS.

 These conditions are rare and account for only a small fraction of RMS cases.
 But they suggest that the key to understanding RMS will come from studying genes and how they work in very early life to control cell growth and development.